guomy0611/annotation-as-search/README.md

 ### Load a forest file which contains more than one sentence

 You may find it  tedios to upload a new file each time you want to annotate a sentence.
 You could enable the webclient to handle more than one sentence per forest file.
-Simply separate two forests by two blank lines and change the `load_file`-function accordingly.
+Simply separate two forests by two blank lines and change the `load_file`-function accordingly:

+Store the not yet annotated sentences and change the end of the `annotation_finished()`-function:
+After completing the annotation of one sentence, check if there are sentences currently stored.
+If there are more sentences, take ono of them and start a new annotation process for that sentence.
+If there are no more sentences, redirect to the homepage.

 ## Appendix